 - Mount the Digital Audio recording device to your camera (or camera cage).

 Step 14: Teleprompter

 Having a teleprompter is key to improving production processes and quality options for your studio productions.
 Through the use of an old or used iPad you can save hundreds of dollars on adding this option to your studio.

-- $160 - Teleprompter works with Ipad Android iPhone Tablet Prompter Beam Splitter Glass
+- $220 PROMPT-IT Maxi Teleprompter or $160 - Teleprompter works with Ipad Android iPhone Tablet Prompter Beam Splitter Glass

 - $300? - Mobile Device - iPad (any model) used is fine.